DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2023/07/08
-- Deployed patch to address chat server crashes/restarts, this should fix the issue.
+- Deployed patch that should fix chat server crashes/restarts issue

 ### 2023/07/06
 - Updated chat filtering system, the AI that monitors for inappropriate messages should be less likely to have false positive classification